Gary Simmons (politician)

 Gary Simmons (born July 25, 1971) is an American politician and retired military law enforcement officer.
 He is a member of the Maryland House of Delegates for District 12B in Anne Arundel County, Maryland.

 Background

 Simmons graduated from Walter G. O'Connell Copiague High School in 1990, and later attended Tuskegee University, where he earned a Bachelor of Science degree in criminal justice and political science in 1994.
-Before becoming a state delegate, Simmons is a sergeant field training officer at Luminis Health, Inc.
+Before becoming a state delegate, Simmons was a sergeant field training officer at Luminis Health, Inc.

 In 2022, Simmons ran for the Maryland House of Delegates in District 31 (later drawn into the newly created District 12B), seeking to succeed outgoing state delegate Ned Carey.
 He won the Democratic primary on July 19, 2022, and defeated Republican challenger Ashley Arias in the general election on November 8.

 In the legislature

-Simmons was sworn into the Maryland House of Delegates on January 11, 2023, with the start of the Maryland General Assembly's 445th legislative session.
+Simmons was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Judiciary Committee.

+In January 2025, after the Anne Arundel Democratic Central Committee voted to nominate state delegate Shaneka Henson to fill the remainder of Sarah Elfreth's term in the Maryland Senate, Simmons wrote a letter to state and local Democratic officials calling on the central committee to take action against Geonta Simmons, one of its members, for openly discussing what occurred at a private meeting of four elected officials (both the Simmonses, state senator Clarence Lam, and central committee member Jacqueline Allsup) about the District 30 Senate vacancy.
+However, Simmons accidentally used his official legislative stationery to publish the letter, which may have been a violation of legislative ethics rules, which prohibit the official stationery being used for matters related to a political campaign.
+Simmons later retracted his letter—calling it a "rookie mistake" in an interview with Maryland Matters—and resent it ten days later on a personal stationery, and subsequently retracted that letter as well.
+Deadra Daly, the Maryland General Assembly's ethics counsel, told Maryland Matters that she was concerned by Simmons using his official letterhead to publish the letter since central committee matters "seems to fall in the political category", but added that Simmons admitting his own error may mitigate the risk of any potential consequences.